Healthy Homes Assessment Meeanee

 Fines for Failing to Comply

-From the 1st of July in 2021, when a brand new or renewed tenancy is signed for a Meeanee rental property, all Healthy Homes compliance work must be completed within 90 days.
+From the 1st of July in 2021, once a new or renewed contract is signed on a Meeanee rental property, all Healthy Homes compliance items have to be completed by the end of 90 days.

-Check out the complete details of this law.
-Residential Tenancies Act landlords responsibilities.
+Find the full information on the Residential Tenancies Act landlords responsibilities.

 Healthy homes are important

-Why is Healthy Homes Compliance so important?
+Why is Healthy Homes Compliance So Important?

-The Healthy Homes Standards are a list of specific and minimum standards for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well Draught-stopping within Meeanee rental properties.
+The Healthy Homes Standards are a list of specific and minimum standards for heating, insulation Ventilation, Moisture Ingress and Drainage, as well Draught-stopping within Meeanee rental properties.

 healthy homes assessment compliance